 It is therefore interesting that if our world is a virtual reality, the same result applies.
 Every virtual event has to be observed from some direction, so the act of observing uses up one of the dimensions of space, which leaves only two dimensions to transfer the observation information.
 It follows that the information transferred to a point in a three-dimensional virtual world can always be painted on the surface of a sphere around it, because that is how it is delivered.
 That our physical world is a virtual reality then requires the holographic principle, and conversely, that the holographic principle applies to our world supports the idea that it is virtual.

 The holographic principle doesn’t imply that our universe two-dimensional.
 It states that our world presents in two dimensions, not that it operates as such, so space still has three degrees of freedom.
-In our world, every observation comes from some direction, leaving only two dimensions to deliver the information across.
+In our world, every observation comes from some direction, leaving only two dimensions to deliver theinformation across.
 The holographic principle implies that our world is virtual, not that it is two dimensional.
 It describes how physical events are observed, not how our space works.

 Equally to imagine that our world is like a hologram is misleading.
 This is no Star Trek hologram that we can enter and leave at will, because our bodies are its images.
 If we left this hologram, or if it ever switched off, our bodies would disappear, along with everything else physical.
 The only way then to recover it would be to start it again from scratch, which last happened over fourteen billion years ago.

-Yet how can an event at one location affect another at any distance?
+How then can an event at one location affect another at any distance?
 According to particle physics, it can’t, but the evidence is that it does.
-If two photons heading opposite ways are separate particles that spin randomly, why can’t both spin up, or both spin down?
+If two photons heading opposite ways are distinct particles that spin randomly, why can’t both spin up, or both spin down?
 Quantum theory insists that the initial spin is conserved, but gives no clue as to how.
 Nature could conserve spin by making one photon spin up and the other down from the start, but apparently this is too much trouble.
 Instead, it lets both photons spin either way, until one is observed, then instantly adjusts the other to be the opposite, no matter where they are in the universe.
 Entangled states are now common in physics, but they have no physical explanation (Salart, Baas, Branciard, Gisin, & Zbinden, 2008).

 Figure 3.23.
 Entanglement as merged processing